Yonom/MuffinFramework/README.md

 ```

 ### Platforms
 Platforms communicate with other external systems.
 This can be the console output, an IRC connection to a server or any kind of web API.
 Platforms establish and maintain these connections.
+They are the first group of classes to be loaded.

 **Template:**
 ```csharp